berops/claudie/README.md

 Example of the input manifest can be found [here](https://github.com/Berops/platform/blob/master/docs/input-manifest/example.yaml)

-To see in full details how you apply the input manifest into the Claudie, please refer to [CRUD](./docs/crud/crud.md) document.
+To see in detail how you apply the manifest into Claudie, please refer to [CRUD](./docs/crud/crud.md) document.

 # Get involved